willvrny/kismatic/docs/container-registry.md

 ## Configuring KET
 The following information must be provided in the plan file to use an internal image registry:
-* `server`: The hostname or IP address of the registry and the port.
+* `address`: The hostname or IP address of the registry.
 This must be reachable from all the nodes in the cluster.
+* `port`: The port of the registry.
 * `CA`: The absolute path to the certificate that should be trusted when connecting to the registry.
 This is optional.
 When set, KET will configure the docker daemon on all nodes to trust this certificate.
+* `username`: The username to access the registry.
+* `password`: The password to access the registry.

 Sample:
 ```
 # plan file
 docker_registry:
-    server: registry.example.com:8443
+    address: registry.example.com
+    port: 8443
     CA: /certs/ca.rt
+    # Leave blank for unauthenticated access.
+    username: ""
+    password: ""
 ```

 ## Seeding a registry